qu1x/huawei-wmi/README.md

 ## Why?

-As the Huawei WMI controller is known to forget above settings after some reboots or hibernation, this repository provides a udev rule and two systemd units to reinstate them as required.
-Still a surprising but expected behavior is that while the MateBook is powered off, there is nothing running which can reinstate the charge-thresholds after re-plugging the power supply or after a short power outage and hence it still might charge to 100 %.
+As the Huawei WMI controller is known to forget above settings after hibernation, a few reboots, or several hours of being powered off, this repository provides a udev rule and two systemd units to reinstate them as required.
+A surprising but expected behavior is that while the MateBook is powered off, there is nothing running which can reinstate the charge-thresholds and hence it still might charge to 100 %.
 Therefore, it is recommended to unplug the power supply when powered off.
 Further peculiarities are documented in the [Linux on MateBook] guide.

 ## How?